 - Improve blood sugar management in adults and in children ages 10 years and older who have type 2 diabetes.
-For this purpose, Victoza is a part of a treatment plan that includes a healthy diet and exercise.
+For this purpose, Victoza is a part of a treatment plan that includes a nutritious, balanced diet and exercise.

 - Lower the risk of major cardiovascular problems in adults with type 2 diabetes who already have heart disease.
 Cardiovascular problems involve the heart and blood vessels.
 Examples include heart attack and stroke.

-Victoza belongs to a group of drugs called glucagon-like peptide-1 receptor agonists (GLP-1).
+Victoza belongs to a group of drugs called glucagon-like peptide-1 (GLP-1) receptor agonists.

-This article describes the dosages of Victoza, including its form, strength, and how to use the drug.
+This article describes the dosages of Victoza, as well as its strength and how to use it.
 To learn more about Victoza, see this in-depth article.

 This section covers common dosage information for Victoza.